contentful/slash-developers/docs/net/tutorials/managment-api.md

 ## Working with locales

 Locales allow you to define translatable fields for entries and assets.
-To fetch all configured locales for a space use the `GetLocalesCollectionAsync` method.
+To fetch all configured locales for a space, use the `GetLocalesCollectionAsync` method.

 ```csharp
 var locales = await client.GetLocalesCollectionAsync(); // Fetches all locales for a space.